jules2689/notes/computers/ruby/bundler/lockfile_parser.md

 end
 ```

-I'd first like to see how often each part is called.
+It takes about 15-17ms to run all of it.
+I'd like to see how often each part is called.

-- NAME_VERSION_4, called 374 times, took 0.0165s
+- NAME_VERSION_4, called 374 times, took about 7ms
-- NAME_VERSION_6, called 480 times, took 0.0168s
+- NAME_VERSION_6, called 480 times, took about 8ms

 Which means they take equally as long, but the NAME_VERSION_4 option is slower taking about 0.000044s for each run as opposed to 0.000035s for each run.